qoobaa/blog/_posts/2018-12-25-powering-your-thinkpad-with-usb-c.markdown

 hacker_news_id: 18756776
 ---

-I currently work a [ThinkPad T450](https://thinkwiki.de/T450), after switching back from Dell XPS series recently.
+I currently work on a [ThinkPad T450](https://thinkwiki.de/T450), after switching back from Dell XPS series recently.
 It's a decent piece of hardware in general, it has everything I could expect from an ultrabook except for one tiny little detail.
 For me, the main reason to upgrade to a newer model would be the USB C port so I could have a single power adapter for all my devices.
 Fortunately, there's an easy way to fix it.